prog4biol/pfb2024/pfb.md

 ## Running Python

 There are two versions of Python: Python 2 and Python 3.
 We will be using 3.
 This version fixes some of the problems with Python 2 and breaks some other things.
-A lot of code has already been written for Python 2 (it's older), but going forwards, more and more new code development will use Python 3.
+A lot of code has already been written for Python 2 (it's older), but going forwards, all new code development uses Python 3.

 ### Interactive Interpreter